MDWFP Logo

 Alert

-From the COE - The U.S. Army Corps of Engineers (USACE) Vicksburg District have closed the parking lot area at Clear Creek Boat Ramp as work begins to repair the ramp.
+From the COE - The U.S. Army Corps of Engineers (USACE) Vicksburg District have closed the parking lot area at Clear Creek Boat Ramp as work continues to repair the ramp.
 The boat ramp was closed last year when a section of the ramp surface collapsed.
-It is anticipated that repairs will last several more months.
+It is anticipated that repairs will be finished fairly soon.

 Fishing Report